 - (c) LIVE FOOTBALL TELECAST LIMITED.
-UIL member schools shall not permit the live telecast of a regular season football game on a Friday night.
-Live telecasts and other types of live broadcasts of UIL football post-regular season games shall be permitted if provided for in a UIL broadcast rights contract. - PILOT PROGRAM: UIL is allowed an exception to Section 868 (c) to authorize the broadcast of a live Friday game or games on one Friday post-regular season games shall be permitted if provided for in a UIL broadcast rights contract. - (d) BROADCASTS NOT COVERED BY UIL CONTRACT.
+In accordance with UIL broadcast guidelines, UIL member schools may permit the live webcast of a regular season football game on a Friday night.
+Other live telecasts of a regular season football game on a Friday night, including over-the-air television broadcasts, shall not be permitted. - PILOT PROGRAM: UIL is allowed an exception to Section 868 (c) to authorize the broadcast of a live Friday game or games on one Friday night during a single football season. - (d) BROADCASTS NOT COVERED BY UIL CONTRACT.
 In cases where broadcast rights, either in whole or part, for a UIL post-season activity or event are not granted to a third party in a contract under this section or when under the terms of such a contract the broadcast rights of a particular UIL post-regular season event or activity will not be exercised, the broadcast rights are retained by UIL.
 Any contract entered into by participating schools under this subsection must be approved by the UIL and be consistent with and subject to a contract under this section concerning broadcast rights for UIL post-regular season activities and events.

-Chapter 2: Contest Rules Subchapter A. ACADEMIC CONTESTS
+Chapter 2: Contest Rules

+Subchapter A. ACADEMIC CONTESTS